-Test the soil of the site before start excavating
+Test the soil of the site before starting to excavate

 The primary purpose of soil testing is to determine the bearing capacity.
 During this procedure, the chemical and physical content of the soil is examined.
 The earth must be able to support the weight of the structure.
 The quality of the soil not only influences the carrying capacity, but it also assures that the structure is stable.

 The risk of uneven settlement of the foundation is the biggest threat that can loom over a construction.
 Soil quality is affected by a variety of elements such as weather, climate change, and how the land has been used in the past for what purpose.

 The following reasons may lead to an uneven settlement that can be averted by soil testing:

 - Effect of moisture changes on the soil

 - The presence of trees and vegetation along the line of the foundation